-Install the upper spring isolator from the original spring and the provided lower spring isolator onto the new spring as shown.
+Install the upper and lower spring isolators from the original spring onto the new spring as shown.

-Step 7: Coilover Adjustment Wrenches
+Coilover Adjustment Wrenches

 The adjustment collar on the rear spring perch can be used to adjust the height and spring preload simultaneously.
 Rotate the adjustment collar downward to preload the spring, raising the rear of the vehicle.
 Once your desired height has been achieved, tighten the locking collar down against the adjustment collar to lock it in place.
 We rotated the adjustment collar down approximately 10mm which resulted in a final ride height of 13" when measured from the fender to the center of the hub.